 Oh – I don’t remember noticing in The Tethered World (because it’s stated simply and not emphasized) but there’s a lot of ethnic diversity among the gnomes and Nephilim – it’s a nice element that makes the world-building fuller and I expect many readers appreciate.
 If there was one thing that slightly bothered me, it was at times I felt like the travels were repetitive – mainly because Sadie and Brady’s separate adventures covered the same ground, just at different times.
 We also learn some Larcen family history and, while the story wraps up neatly, there are several questions raised that I am hoping will be answered in the finale due out in 2017.
 I can’t wait!

 Do you notice when there is ethnic diversity in books?

-Disclosure of Material Connection: I have not received any compensation for writing this post.
-I have no material connection to the brands, products, or services that I have mentioned.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+Disclosure of Material Connection: I voluntarily read an advanced reader copy by the author.
+I was not required to write a positive review.
+The opinions I have expressed are my own.
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.